 The plane was developed—and the parts are built—by Magnus Aircraft, a Hungarian airframer that has been in business since 2011.
-Last year it opened an outpost in the United States that includes a headquarters in Vienna, Va., and a plant in Fredericksburg, Texas, where the aircraft are assembled.
 The U.S. company plans to establish certified maintenance shops throughout the county.
 The parent company in Hungary currently has the capacity to produce two aircraft per month, but it plans to eventually ramp up production to 220 per year.
 While establishing a presence in the United States, Magnus also has begun doing business in China.

 In addition to a lightweight, full-composite fuselage, the Fusion 212 features side-by-side seating with dual controls and a 100 hp Rotax 912 engine that is available in a fuel-injection or carburetor configuration.
 The engine runs on unleaded automobile fuel, and primarily because of the weight of the aircraft, burns only 5 to 7 gallons of gasoline per hour, depending on payload, flying conditions, and engine type (the fuel-injected version is more efficient).
 The base model Fusion 212 is priced at $139,900.

 The company notes that the plane, which made its first flight in 2016 in Hungary, is engineered for aerobatics.
 It has structural load limits of plus-6 to minus-3 gs, and it can be special-ordered with a slightly more powerful engine that enables inverted flight.
 However, The Fusion 212’s FAA certificate limits it to a maximum bank of 60 degrees and a maximum pitch (up or down) of 30 degrees, putting the kibosh on any loop-the-looping in the skies over the United States—that is, any legal loop-the-looping.